-There is potential for minor, temporary visual impacts to NSA during the construction phase as a result of littering, or obstructed views due to vehicles and machinery.
-However, proposed works are like-for-like resurfacing of the road surface with all works being restricted to made ground of the A82 carriageway surface and land use will not change as a result of the works.
-Therefore, consultation with NSA is not required.
+There is potential for minor, temporary visual impacts to the local landscape during the construction phase as a result of littering or obstructed views due to vehicles and machinery.
+However, proposed works will be restricted to like-for-like resurfacing of the A9 carriageway and will be carried out during daylight hours over 5 nights, and land use will not change as a result of the works.
+Furthermore, the scheme does not lie within an area of land designated as an NSA or NP.
 In addition, the following mitigation measures will be put in place during works: